Playing golf at the Centurion Golf Club

-Thankfully, said pro – Nick Ansell – who worked at this impressive golf club in Hertfordshire, did not seem to mind that almost all of my previous golfing experience had been on the crazy golf courses at Bognor Regis, Bournemouth, Boscombe and several campsites in Northern France.
+Thankfully, said pro – Nick Ansell – who worked at this impressive Hertfordshire golf club, did not seem to mind that almost all of my previous golfing experience had been on the crazy golf courses at British seaside resorts and several campsites in Northern France.

-In fact he could not have been more welcoming and friendly, which was just as well as the Centurion Club, one of the nearest golf courses to St Albans, prides itself on being a female-friendly golf club not to mention a golf club which welcomes beginners.
+In fact he could not have been more welcoming and friendly, which was just as well as the Centurion Club, one of the newest golf clubs in Hertfordshire, prides itself on being a female-friendly golf club, not to mention a golf club which welcomes beginners.

 While men-only golf clubs still exist (and many who have recently opened their doors to women only did so to qualify for National Lottery funding), the Centurion’s co-founder Scott Evans has said that he is keen for the sport to be far more welcoming to everyone, including families.